 CustomLog logs/xx-website-access_log

-Enable above created site configurations and restarts Apache server
+Enable the above-created site configurations and restart the Apache server

 $ sudo a2dissite default